pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

     ))
 ```

 In the example above, creating a static web app requires configuring the same parameters we used in the Visual Studio Code example.
 The difference is that we create a Pulumi Project with our application at the root of the project directory in a folder called `app`.
 Once the static web app stack is created, you can push changes and trigger a deployment.
 One of the advantages of using infrastructure as code is that you can use the development environment and toolchain that you prefer.
 You are not bound to using a specific extension or development environment.
-We can be productive with our toolchain and create a complete deployment workflow with Github Actions with cloud engineering and Azure Static Web Apps.
+We can be productive with our toolchain and create a complete deployment workflow using GitHub Actions with cloud engineering and Azure Static Web Apps.

 ## Summary